-- NEW CAI Oped published by Sacramento Bee: Viewpoints: Jerry Brown neglected children by stripping $11 million from the budget (June 22, 2014)
+- CAI Oped published by Sacramento Bee: Viewpoints: Jerry Brown neglected children by stripping $11 million from the budget (June 22, 2014)

 - CAI Files Amicus Curiae Brief Urging U.S. Supreme Court Review in Pierre v.
 Holder (May 28, 2014)

 - CAI Submits Comments to U.S. Department of Education's Proposed Rule on Gainful Employment (May 23, 2014)

 - CAI Submits Comments to Children's Bureau on Proposed Changes to CFSR Process (May 22, 2014)

 - House of Representatives Passes CAI-Supported Bipartisan Legislation to